Dan Rea

-Dan Rea is the conservative-leaning host of "NightSide with Dan Rea" WBZ radio, following the death of Paul Sullivan.
+Dan Rea is an American radio personality and former newscaster.
+He is currently the conservative-leaning host of NightSide with Dan Rea on WBZ radio.

 Education and background

 A graduate of Boston Latin School (Class of 1966), Boston State College (English major) and Boston University School of Law, Rea is a native Bostonian who now lives in Newton, Massachusetts.
 He was born at Faulkner Hospital and grew up in Readville.

 Career

-Prior to his current job on WBZ Radio, Dan Rea worked as a news reporter from 1976 to 2007 on WBZ's sister station, WBZ-TV, the CBS affiliate in Boston where he won two Regional Emmys and nine Regional Emmy Nominations.
+Rea worked as a news reporter from 1976 to 2007 on WBZ's sister station, WBZ-TV, the CBS affiliate in Boston where he won two Regional Emmys and had nine Regional Emmy nominations.
 He also had a small role in the movie Reversal of Fortune.

-His present radio career is a return to WBZ Radio since he was on air there while at Boston University School of Law in the 70s.
+In 2007, Rea began hosting his Nightside radio program following the death of Paul Sullivan, host of The Paul Sullivan Show.
+It marked a return to WBZ Radio for Rea, as he was previously on air there while at Boston University School of Law in the 1970s.
 At that time, Rea was a conservative activist "...serving as national vice chairman of Young Americans for Freedom and opposing Richard Nixon’s re-election as president in 1972 on the grounds that he was too liberal."

 More recently, Rea has described his views as being libertarian conservative.